danielDiezURV/MAS_treasure_hunt/README.md

-# URV MESIIA Multi-agent systems practice: Preliminary revision
+# URV MESIIA Multi-agent systems practice
 ===============================================================
 ## Introduction
-This is a preliminar verion of an implementation of a multi-agent system using Dedale framework.
+Implementation of a multi-agent system using Dedale framework.
-The main goal of this part of the project is to initialize the dedale enviroment system with the urv.dgs map and the agents.
+The main goal of this project is to implement a multi-agent system capable of collecting as many resources as possible in a map with a limited number of resources through cooperation between agents.

 ### Map
 The map used for this implementation is the one defined in moodle: urv.dgs.